 Northern Ireland Craft Breweries

-Northern Ireland has a long history of brewing beer and beers and ales were once one of the most important industries in Belfast (until the rise of Guinness).
-Lots of craft beer producers are trying to recapture the history of brewing in Northern Ireland.
-One of these breweries is Bells Brewery who opened the first brew pub in Belfast.
-Here is a list of the craft beer producers reviving Northern Irelands Craft Beer industry.
+Northern Ireland has a long history of brewing beer, and ales were once one of the most critical industries in Belfast (until the rise of Guinness).
+Many craft beer producers are trying to recapture the brewing history in Northern Ireland.
+One of these breweries is Bells Brewery, which opened the first brewpub in Belfast.
+Here is a list of the craft beer producers reviving Northern Ireland’s Craft Beer industry.

-Want to learn more about these distilleries and where you can visit them or try their craft beer check out our article here.
-You can also find out which bars in Belfast are the best places to try some of these unique craft creations here.
+If you want to learn more about these distilleries and where to visit them or try their craft beer, check out our article here.
+You can also find out which bars in Belfast are the best places to try unique craft creations here.

 Northern Ireland Distilleries

-Distilling liquor is also a traditional Northern Ireland heritage craft with a rich history.
-The most well known distillery of course being the Bushmills Distillery which even features on some Northern Irish bank notes.
-Whiskey is a big staple of Northern Irish craft distilling but in recent years distilleries specializing in gin have grown in popularity.
-And following the legalization of poitin in the Republic of Ireland it is also being distilled around the country.
+Distilling liquor is a traditional Northern Ireland heritage craft with a rich history.
+The most well-known distillery, of course, is the Bushmills Distillery, which is even featured on some Northern Irish banknotes.
+Whiskey is a big staple of Northern Irish craft distilling, but in recent years, distilleries specializing in gin have grown in popularity.
+Following the legalization of poitin in the Republic of Ireland, it is also being distilled around the country.

 Who Offers Northern Ireland Heritage Crafts Classes?